VelasquezAlejandro044/database-exercises/til.md

 ## 10/19/2021

 {"quote":"The process of doing a second draft is the process of making it look like you knew what you were doing all along","author":"Neil Gaiman"}

+Life is what you want it to be as long as you do what it takes to get there.